-We are interested in understanding the molecular mechanism by which light regulates gene expression in plants.
-Our research program is focused on the phytochromes, the major and best-characterized family of plant regulatory photoreceptors.
+Peter Quail is interested in understanding the molecular mechanism by which light regulates gene expression in plants.
+His research program is focused on the phytochromes, the major and best-characterized family of plant regulatory photoreceptors.
 The photoreceptor molecule functions as a biological switch that, upon perception of the light signal, triggers changes in transcription which are detectable within 5 minutes of the stimulus.